akoska/blog/docs/_includes/intro.md

-Hi, I am **Ákos Pintér** and I am a software engineer with more than 15 years experience.
+Hi, I am  Ákos Pintér ([LinkedIn](https://www.linkedin.com/in/%C3%A1kos-pint%C3%A9r-aa7b80a6/)) and I am a software engineer with more than 15 years experience.
 I live in Budapest, Hungary with my small family.